Thursday, September 12, 2019

 Casual KAATSU - Intensity Can Be Reduced With KAATSU Cycle

-Among many young men - especially those in the bodybuilding and strength-training worlds - believe that KAATSU needs to be painful and discomforting in order to realize its benefits and see improved results.
-While this may be true for BFR (Blood Flow Restriction) training with occlusion bands or blood pressure cuffs, this is not true for KAATSU.
+Among many young men - especially those in the bodybuilding, strength-training and athletic worlds - believe that KAATSU needs to be painful and discomforting in order to realize its benefits and see improved results.
+While this may be true for BFR (Blood Flow Restriction) training with occlusion bands or blood pressure cuffs, this is most definitely not true for KAATSU the original BFR.

-So while the young man in the above video is pushing himself to extremely high intensity levels, this level of exertion - or anything similar - does not need to be the case with KAATSU.
+So while many physically active men, especially former competitive athletes, feel the need to push themselves to extremely high intensity levels, this level of exertion - or anything similar - does not need to be the case with KAATSU.
 This is not why KAATSU Cycle 2.0 and other KAATSU equipment were developed.

 For recovery, the KAATSU Cycle mode provides a very convenient, easy-to-use, and very importantly easy-to-feel means to recover effectively and efficiently after a vigorous workout or intense competition.

-Blood engorgement in the limbs is mechanically enabled with the KAATSU equipment for between 20-30 seconds (i.e., when your hands are very pink, rosy or a beefy red with visible vein distension).
+Blood engorgement in the limbs is mechanically enabled with the KAATSU Cycle 2.0 for 30 seconds (i.e., when your hands become very pink, rosy or a beefy red with visible vein distension).
 Then a repeated and subsequent 5-second total release of the KAATSU Air Band pressure enables a large venous flow of blood that includes the waste products produced during the vigorous workouts or intensive competition.
 This alternate pooling-and-release repetition is an easy-to-use means to clear the muscles of waste products.

 For rehabilitation, the KAATSU Cycle mode also provides a very convenient, easy-to-use, and very importantly easy-to-observe means to rehabilitate effectively and efficiently from an injury or surgery.